chinesedfan/You-Dont-Know-Axios/README.md

    * }
    */

-  // Save `cancelFn` in an outter value and call it with error message at any desirable time
+  // Save `cancelFn` in an outer value and call it with error message at any desirable time
   // Why can it cancel the request?
   // 1. `dispatchRequest` will check the member field of CancelToken, and throw it if found
-  // 2. adapters will wait the Promise to be resolved, and throw the resolved value outterCancelFn = cancelFn;
+  // 2. adapters will wait the Promise to be resolved, and throw the resolved value outerCancelFn = cancelFn;
 })
 ```